 When building a garage work shop or garage man cave maximizing storage space is important.
 If you are like me, you probably have your garage cluttered with junk that rarely gets used.
 Then to top it off you look up and see an ugly garage door opener, punch angle iron, wiring and track hanging down from the garage ceiling.
 Luckily, a new type of garage door opener exists to eliminate all of these issues.
 This opener will eliminate the eyesore in your garage and free up a ton of storage space.

-I’m going to explain to you why the Liftmaster model 8500 jackshaft garage door opener is the last opener you will ever need to buy.
+The Liftmaster model 8500 jackshaft garage door opener is the last opener you will ever need to buy.
 Here are the reasons Liftmaster’s shaft driven operator is my favorite and the only operator I will ever install in my garage.
 Hopefully this will aid you in your next garage door opener purchase.

 First, lets get into who can actually utilize the low profile design of the opener.
 The 8500 comes with some manufacturer headroom requirements that can’t be ignored.
 Whether you will need an opener for new construction or retrofit, here are some of the basic requirements to install the operator.
 Based on the size of the DC motor and drive mechanism in the 8500 it can support a garage door of up to 14ft tall, 18ft wide, 650 LBs or 180 square feet.
 Installing the operator on an overhead door that is over of these requirements will void your warranty and possibly damage your machine.